Pope Leo XIV: Bishop of Chiclayo (2015–2023)

 Prevost has been accused of covering up sexual abuse during his time in Chiclayo.
 In 2022, alleged victims of abuse in 2007 by priests Ricardo Yesquén Paiva and Eleuterio Vásquez Gonzáles said the Diocese of Chiclayo failed to investigate their cases.
 The Diocese of Chiclayo stated that Prevost followed proper procedures, met with Ana María Quispe and her sisters in April 2022 to personally attend the victims, encouraged them to initiate a civil action, and initiated a canonical investigation, the results of which he sent to the Dicastery for the Doctrine of the Faith.
-The sisters stated in 2024 that no full penal canonical investigation occurred, and an investigation by América Televisión concluded that the church's investigation was not thorough.

-In response the diocese of Chiclayo stated the allegations of the TV program were false, calling on it to correct its inaccuracies.
-The diocese said that the accused priest "never admitted" to the accusations, that Prevost prohibited him from exercising the priestly ministry and the priest transferred residence to his family's home.
-Prevost submitted the dossier to the Vatican, which gave a "pro nunc" decision or temporary dismissal.
-The diocese later reopened the case and resent it to the Vatican, and thus it remains "open up to now."
+The sisters stated in 2024 that no full penal canonical investigation had occurred, and an investigation by América Televisión concluded that the church's investigation had not been thorough.
+In response, the diocese of Chiclayo stated that the allegations of the TV program were false, calling on it to correct its inaccuracies.
+The diocese said the accused priest "never admitted" to the accusations, that Prevost prohibited him from exercising the priestly ministry, and the priest transferred residence to his family's home.
+Prevost submitted the dossier to the Vatican, which gave a pro nunc, or temporary, decision of dismissal.
+The diocese later reopened the case and sent it to the Vatican anew, and thus it remains "open up to now."

-Speaking to the Peruvian newspaper La República while Bishop of Chiclayo, Prevost said: "If you are a victim of sexual abuse by a priest, report it.
+Speaking to Peruvian newspaper La República while Bishop of Chiclayo, Prevost said: "If you are a victim of sexual abuse by a priest, report it.
 We reject cover-ups and secrecy; that causes a lot of harm.
 We have to help people who have suffered due to wrongdoing."
 (Note: This interview was conducted while Prevost was bishop but was published after he was elected pope.)
 Journalist Pedro Salinas, who investigated and exposed crimes committed by members of the now-defunct Sodalitium Christianae Vitae—including sexual, physical, and psychological abuse—has argued that Prevost always expressed his support for the victims and was one of the most reliable clerical authorities in Peru, leading Pope Francis to select him as prefect of bishops.
-Salinas has written that some of the Peruvian clerics linked to the Sodalitium sought to attack and defame Prevost in retaliation for his role in the Sodalitium's dissolution by Pope Francis due to its sexual abuse scandals, as well as Prevost being near to Francis's political theology.
+Salinas has written that some of the Peruvian clerics linked to the Sodalitium sought to attack and defame Prevost in retaliation for his role in the Sodalitium's dissolution by Pope Francis due to its sexual abuse scandals, as well as Prevost's nearness to Francis's political theology.